 Educational possibilities on the West Coast range from intimate colleges housing merely a few hundred students, to expansive institutions accommodating thousands.

 This list of West Coast colleges has a variety of destinations for your college choice.
 Whether it be in Southern California, with its beautiful beaches; or Seattle where there is always something new happening on any given weekend – the West Coast provides endless opportunities to explore.
 And if nature calls?
 There’s plenty more than just trees out there waiting around Portland: farmers’ markets offer fresh fruits while hiking will give everyone some time off from life’s stresses.

 Below we’ve compiled the top colleges and universities to attend on the West Coast.
 These schools have numerous rankings, prestigious faculty, and are committed to innovative research.
-Depending on your educational background, these schools are great for college students, working professionals, or those who need specialized training to advance their careers.
-Choosing which college to attend can be a hard decision to make, that’s why we’re here for you- we’ll help you find the school which best suits your needs and lifestyle.
+These institutions cater to a wide array of learners, be it college students, employed individuals seeking further qualifications, or professionals needing specialized training for career advancement.
+Selecting a college is a crucial decision and thats precisely why we’re here to guide you in pinpointing the institution that best matches your needs and lifestyle.

 Online Programs That Might Interest YouLearn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 When looking for a good fit, consider a college’s reputation as well as its facilities, academic programs, size, location, cost of attendance, and financial aid programs.

 For those looking for a west coast college experience, our list will provide options.
 You can pick your best fit based on location (beaches or cities), net price, median earnings stats, or ranking.

 EDsmart’s list of Best Colleges on the West Coast was compiled from Niche.com’s Best Colleges in America.
 Schools chosen for our ranking met the following criteria:

 - 4-year private and public colleges and universities